ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-2-3.md

-Chapter 2: Overview of Conflict Management: Techniques for Overcoming Common Challenges in Conflict Management
+Techniques for Overcoming Common Challenges in Conflict Management
 ==============================================================================================================

 Effective conflict management is critical for maintaining a productive and harmonious work environment in small businesses.
 In this chapter, we will provide an overview of conflict management and explore techniques for overcoming common challenges in conflict management.